-My newest book, VITAMANIA: How Vitamins Revolutionized the Way We Think About Food (hardcover subtitle: Our Obsessive Quest for Nutritional Perfection) was published in February 2015 by The Penguin Press, with support from the Alfred P. Sloan Foundation.
+My last book, VITAMANIA: How Vitamins Revolutionized the Way We Think About Food (hardcover subtitle: Our Obsessive Quest for Nutritional Perfection) was published in February 2015 by The Penguin Press, with support from the Alfred P. Sloan Foundation.
 It's a lively look at the history of vitamins and supplements, as well as an investigation into the future of the food, from phytochemicals to epigenetics.

 In my life as a freelance journalist, my written and multimedia work has appeared in publications including The Best American Science Writing, The New York Times, Popular Science, O, The Oprah Magazine, The Los Angeles Times, The San Francisco Chronicle, The Washington Post Magazine, Parade, Salon, Slate, Men’s Journal, Self, Mother Jones, Health Magazine, and Outside, among others.
 (Check out the Clips page for samples.)

-A graduate of Yale University and UC Berkeley’s Graduate School of Journalism, I write frequently about food, health, and Type 1 diabetes, with which I was diagnosed when I was 22 years old.
-I also particularly enjoy writing reported personal essays about things I find funny odd, or uncomfortable (or all three), including -- but not limited to -- eating roadkill, "winning" Flywheel, sampling moonshine, limiting my diet to things that I have Vitamixed, basing travel entirely on the recommendations of strangers, and investigating the horror that is partner yoga.
-I'm trying to teach myself accordion.
+A graduate of Yale University and UC Berkeley’s Graduate School of Journalism, I write frequently about food, science, nutrition, mindfulness, hormones, and Type 1 diabetes, with which I was diagnosed when I was 22 years old.
+I also particularly enjoy writing reported personal essays about things I find funny odd, or uncomfortable (or all three), including—but not limited to—eating roadkill, "winning" Flywheel, sampling moonshine, limiting my diet to things that I have Vitamixed, basing travel entirely on the recommendations of strangers, and investigating the horror that is partner yoga.